2022 EAFF E-1 Football Championship (women)

 The 2022 EAFF E-1 Football Championship was an association football tournament organized by the East Asian Football Federation.
 It was the 8th edition of the EAFF E-1 Football Championship, the football championship of East Asia.
-The finals were originally scheduled to be held in China, but it was announced on 19 April 2022 that Japan would host the finals.
+The finals were originally scheduled to be held in China.
+However, after China relinquished the hosting rights due to its strict containment measures and tightening restrictions on local and international movement, it was announced on 19 April 2022 that Japan would host the finals.
 It was Japan's third time hosting the tournament.

 There were no preliminary rounds conducted.
 After North Korea withdrew from the competition, the remaining slot for the participating teams was awarded to Chinese Taipei based upon the FIFA rankings as of 31 March 2022.
 The other teams were China PR and South Korea.